ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 Set up the Python logger for driver and worker processes separately:
 1. Set up the logger for the driver process after importing `ray`.
-2. Use `worker_process_setup_hook` to configure the Python logger for all worker processes.
+2. Use `worker_setup_hook` to configure the Python logger for all worker processes.

 ![Set up python loggers](../images/setup-logger-application.png)